okta/okta.github.io/_source/_reference/inline_hooks/index.md

 Lets you supply any additional information you wish to store in Okta logs for debugging purposes.
 You can use this object as you wish, sending any information that would be useful for debugging purposes.

-## Okta System Log Entries

-Currently, unless debugging is enabled for your org, processing of a hook response is not recorded in the Okta System Log.
-Further, any `debugContext` data your service returns will only be recorded in the Okta system log if debugging is enabled for your org.

-Failures are recorded in the System Log inside a `callback.response.processed` event.

 ## Inline Hook Setup

 After creating your external service, you need to tell Okta it exists and to enable it for a particular process flow.
 The steps are:

 1. Create an external service.

-1. Register your service's endpoint with Okta by making a `POST` request to `/api/v1/callbacks`.
-You specify your endpoint's address in the request's JSON payload, in the object `channel.config.uri`. <!-- When available, add link to reference documentation for Okta API CRUD operators for registering hook endpoints. -->
+1. Register your service's endpoint with Okta by making a `POST` request to `/api/v1/inlineHook`.
+You specify your endpoint's address in the request's JSON payload, in the object `channel.config.uri`.
+See [Inline Hooks Management API](/docs/api/resources/inline-hooks).

 1. Associate the endpoint with a particular Okta process flow.
 How to do this varies by inline hook.
-Usually, options in the Admin Console allow you to specify that an inline hook should be enabled for a particular process flow.